Cajamarca: Capture of Atahualpa (1532 A.D.); Colonial period

 On reaching Cajamarca, Francisco Pizarro received news that Atahualpa was resting in Pultumarca, a nearby hot springs complex, Pizarro soon sent some of representatives under command of the young captain Hernando De Soto to invite the Inca to a feast.

 After arriving at Atahualpa's camp, Hernando de Soto interviewed with Atahualpa.
 The Inca Emperor was seated on his gold throne or usnu, with two of his concubines on both sides holding a veil that made only his silhouette recognizable.
 Atahualpa, impressed by the Spanish horses, asked Hernando de Soto to do an equestrian demonstration.
 In the final act of his demonstration, Hernando De Soto rode on horseback directly up to Atahualpa to intimidate him stopping at the last moment, however Atahualpa did not move or change his expression in the slightest.
 Nevertheless, some of Atahualpa's retainers drew back and for it they were executed that day, after the Spanish committee returned to Cajamarca.

-Atahualpa agreed to meet with Pizarro the next day, oblivious of the ploy Pizarro had prepared for him.
+Atahualpa agreed to meet with Pizarro the next day, oblivious to the ploy Pizarro had prepared for him.
 The following day, Atahualpa arrives in procession with his court and soldiers, although unarmed, Spanish accounts tell of the splendor shown by Atahulpa's display, in addition to musicians and dancers, Indians covered the Inca road on which their king would travel with hundreds of colorful flower petals, moreover, Atahualpa's retainers marched unison without speaking a word.